• Home

 March 14, 2017 Posted by Simon Desjardins Beauty, Inspirational, Reflection, Song of Solomon

-In my last post we saw, among other things, that the smell of holiness causes the devil to flee.
+In my last post, we saw, among other things, that the smell of holiness causes the devil to flee.
 But the New Testament makes clear that this fragrant anointing doesn’t come on carnal dirt.
 There must be a washing first.

-When the woman anointed the feet of Jesus she first washed them with her tears and dried them with her hair (Luke 7:37,38).
+When the woman anointed the feet of Jesus, she first washed them with her tears and dried them with her hair (Luke 7:37,38).
 The same is seen in the Book of Ruth.
 Naomi told her daughter-in-law: “Therefore wash yourself and anoint yourself” (Ruth 3:3).
 Likewise, in the Song of Songs, we see the hands of the bride dripping with myrrh, her fingers with liquid myrrh (Song of s.
 5:5).
 But here again there was a washing before the anointing (Song of s.
 5:3).
 To desire a fresh anointing while lingering on the edge of a carnal mind is a reverie detached from all realities.

 The relevant question is: What do we really want?
 If the question puzzles us it doesn’t puzzle the devil.
 Most of the time he knows exactly what we want because our activities perspire the smell of our deepest desires.

 The carnal scant we often send forth cannot be hidden or hidden for very long.
-We might attempt to cover it with religious perfumes, but sooner than later the carnal aroma will emerge again, causing the demons to smirk at us with a joy of their own.
+We might attempt to cover it with religious perfumes, but sooner or later the carnal aroma will emerge again, causing the demons to smirk at us with a joy of their own.

 Where do we dwell?

-We have seen in my last post that Jesus was like a bundle of myrrh (Song of s.
+We saw in my last post that Jesus was like a bundle of myrrh (Song of s.
 1:13).
 But myrrh was not merely something He put on to dissimulate unpleasant smells.
 It was something intertwined with His very character.
 He carried the aroma of myrrh because he spent His nights where myrrh proliferated.

 Until the day breaks and the shadows flee away, I will go my way to the mountain of myrrh and to the hill of frankincense” (Song of s.
 4:6).